-If you are preparing your own crypto taxes, ZenLedger can help aggregate transactions, calculate your gain or loss and auto-populate popular IRS forms.
+If you are preparing your own Crypto Taxes and Accounting, ZenLedger can help aggregate transactions, calculate your gain or loss and auto-populate popular IRS forms.
 A TurboTax integration makes it easy to incorporate crypto transactions with your existing tax forms, while the transparent calculations ensure that you’re safe in the event of an audit.

 Try ZenLeger today and see how easy it is to get started!